 It is the City's intent through the Medium Industrial Off-Site Levy program to construct a combined 450mm and 350mm watermain to support this plan area, and meet fire flow demands in the Alsten Development.
 The 450mm watermain will follow a route along the north boundary of the Alsten Developments (just behind the Heartland Center) with the 350mm line to extend north and connect to the existing watermain at the intersection of 119th Street and 99th Avenue as per Figure 7.0 - Conceptual Water Servicing.
+It is the City's intent through the Medium Industrial Off-Site Levy program to construct a 450mm watermain to support this plan area, and meet fire flow demands in the Alsten Development.
+The 450mm watermain will follow a route along the north boundary of the Alsten Developments (just behind the Heartland Center) and loop back to Alsten at 118A Street.

 The 2006 City of Fort Saskatchewan Conceptual Servicing Study Final Report determined that all of the Alsten Lands Outline Plan area and approximately one quarter section of land in this ASP can be serviced with the construction of the above noted 450mm water main.
 The October 2014 City of Fort Saskatchewan Josephburg Road North Industrial Water Modelling Study - Update Technical Memorandum identifies that the plan area west of Range Road 221 can be fully serviced.
 Approximately 189.44 ha within the plan area will be fully serviced with municipal water, which includes the approximately 63.0 ha Highway 15 Vicinity Overlay, as identified in Figure 5.0 - Land Use Concept.
 Capacity is limited for the development of the remaining lands; as a result, the majority of the ASP lands are to be serviced with a trickle water feed service to provide potable water only.